|

 C&W Rivals BT With Four Times Faster Broadband Offering

-Cable and Wireless (C&W) is planning a rollout of high-speed broadband internet services, which are expected to be at least four times as fast as the connections offered by rivals, British Telecom.
+Cable & Wireless is planning the rollout of a range of high-speed broadband internet services, which are expected to be at least four times as fast as the connections offered by rivals such as British Telecom and Telewest.

-According to the telecommunications company, up to £50 million will be invested in ‘local loop unbundling’ (LLU), which means that the new broadband services will be offered to nearly a third of homes and businesses in the UK by accessing British Telecom’s last-mile of copper wire connections.
+The telecommunications company claims that up to £50 million will be invested in ‘local loop unbundling’, which means that the new broadband services will be offered to nearly a third of homes and businesses in the UK by accessing British Telecom’s last-mile of copper wire connections.

-Bulldog Communications, the LLU broadband provider which was purchased by C&W last year, will be offering the new super-fast web connection from just £40 a month.
+Bulldog Communications, the LLU broadband provider which was purchased by Cable & Wireless last year, will be offering the new super-fast web connection from just £40 a month.

-Following pressure from media super-regulator Ofcom earlier this year, British Telcom slashed the price it charges rival broadband companies for accessing its last mile of cooper wire connections linking households to telephone exchanges by 70% (see BT Set To Slash Broadband Price).
+Following pressure from media super-regulator Ofcom earlier this year, British Telecom slashed the price it charges rival broadband companies for accessing its last mile of cooper wire connections linking households to telephone exchanges by 70%.

-In July, C&W announced that it was knocked by tough trading conditions as revenues for its first quarter trading declined 9% year-on-year to £798 million (see C&W Revenues Knocked By Tough Trading Conditions).
+In July, Cable & Wireless announced that it was knocked by tough trading conditions as revenues for its first quarter trading declined 9% year-on-year to £798 million.

 Media Jobs